 Promoting improvements in policing to make everyone safer

-Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses police forces and policing across activity from neighbourhood teams to serious crime and the fight against terrorism – in the public interest.
+Her Majesty’s Inspectorate of Constabulary (HMIC) independently assesses and reports on the efficiency and effectiveness of police forces and policing from the work of neighbourhood teams to serious crime and the fight against terrorism, in the public interest.

-In preparing our reports, we ask the questions which citizens would ask, and publish the answers in accessible form, using our expertise to interpret the evidence.
+In preparing our reports, we ask the questions which citizens would ask, and publish the answers in accessible form, using our expertise to interpret the evidence and make recommendations for improvement.
 We provide authoritative information to allow the public to compare the performance of their force against others, and our evidence is used to drive improvements in the service to the public.

 HMIC is independent of Government and the police:

-- HM Chief Inspector of Constabulary reports to Parliament on the efficiency and effectiveness of police forces in England and Wales.
+- HM Chief Inspector of Constabulary reports to the Home Secretary and Parliament on the efficiency and effectiveness of police forces in England and Wales.

-HMIC’s annual inspection programme is subject to the approval of the Home Secretary in accordance with the Police Reform and Social Responsibility Act 2011.
+HMIC’s annual inspection programme is subject to the approval of the Home Secretary under the Police Act 1996.

 On our 150th anniversary in July 2006, a book charting the history of HMIC was produced.